fpcorso/data-blog/content/2021-04-11-how-to-insert-and-update-data-in-a-database-with-sql.md

 ---
-Title: How to insert and update data in a database with SQL
+Title: How to Insert and Update Data From Databases Using SQL
 Date: 2021-04-11T20:09:31.276Z
 Tags: query
 Category: SQL